gschmutz/event-driven-microservices-workshop/09-vehicle-tracking-application/README.md

 For simulating vehicle tracking data, we are going to use a Java program (adapted from Hortonworks) and maintained [here](https://github.com/TrivadisBDS/various-bigdata-prototypes/tree/master/streaming-sources/iot-truck-simulator/impl).

 The simulator can produce data to various targets, such as **Kafka**, **MQTT** or **Files**.
 These two options are shown below.

+---
+**Note:** You can shortcut this workshop here by skipping step 1 and publishing directly to Kafka instead of MQTT.
+In that case perform use the following command instead of the one below `docker run trivadis/iot-truck-simulator '-s' 'KAFKA' '-h' $DOCKER_HOST_IP '-p' '9092' '-f' 'JSON' '-vf' '1-49'` and skip to [Step 2](https://github.com/gschmutz/event-driven-microservices-workshop/tree/main/09-vehicle-tracking-application#step-2---using-ksql-to-refine-the-data).

+---

-Now let's produce the truck events to the MQTT broker running on port 1883.
-In a terminal window run the following command:
+To produce the truck events to the MQTT broker running on port 1883, run the following command from a terminal window:

 ``` bash
 docker run trivadis/iot-truck-simulator '-s' 'MQTT' '-h' $DOCKER_HOST_IP '-p' '1883' '-f' 'JSON' '-vf' '1-49'
 ```

 Leave this running in the terminal window.

 ## Step 1 - Consume Vehicle Tracking messages from MQTT and send to Kafka